 GPUs have smaller sizes – but larger numbers of cores consisting of arithmetic logic units (or ALUs), control units, and in-memory cache.
 In other words, a GPU is a specialized processing unit with dedicated memory for performing floating-point operations – that were conventionally used in graphics processing.
 GPUs have also been in existence since the 1970s but were mostly restricted for gaming applications.
 It only gained mainstream popularity after NVIDIA released its GeForce line of GPU server products.

 Initially used for graphical rendering, GPUs gradually advanced to perform advanced geometrical calculations (for example, for polygon transformations or vertical shapes rotation into 3-D coordinate systems).
 With the release of the CUDA technology in 2006, NVIDIA introduced parallel computing into GPUs, thus accelerating the speed of computing applications.
 CUDA use in GPU acceleration applications allows the sequential part of the application workload to run on CPU (for single-thread performance).
 In contrast, the compute-intensive part of the workload is run in parallel on thousands of GPU machine cores.

 CPU or GPU – Which is Better for Machine Learning?

 As processing units, both CPU and GPU are built for computations and calculations on neural networks.
-From a computational viewpoint, GPUs are better-suited due to their parallel computation capability.
-ML frameworks like TensorFlow are built to leverage multiple CPU performance, reducing computing time on various threads.
+From a computational viewpoint, GPUs are better suited due to their parallel computation capability.
+ML frameworks like TensorFlow are built to leverage multiple CPU performances, reducing computing time on various threads.